 2014 Tillman Scholar

-In his first year of graduate school at the University of Massachusetts Amherst, he enlisted as a private first class in the Marine Corps reserves, while simultaneously completing his Master’s degree.
-After graduation, he then went on active duty as an officer.
-Jamal found his experience in Afghanistan both life changing and humbling.
-Serving as an enlisted Marine, then being selected as an Officer to serve those same Marines as their leader was the most daunting responsibility he had ever accepted.
-The experience became a way for him to repay his country for the enormous opportunities it had provided him and to repay his men who had confidence in him to serve as their leader.
-His tour of duty with fellow Marines and with the people of Afghanistan helped him realize how fortunate he was and persuaded him to attend law school and make a difference in national security.
+In his first year of graduate school at the University of Massachusetts Amherst, he enlisted as a private first class in the United States Marine Corps Reserve, while simultaneously completing his graduate degree and working at Amherst College.
+After graduation, he went on active duty as an officer.
+Sowell found his experience in Afghanistan both life changing and humbling.
+Serving as an enlisted Marine, then being selected as an officer to serve those same Marines as their leader was the most daunting responsibility he had ever accepted.
+That experience became a way for him to repay his country for the enormous opportunities it had provided him.

 His tour of duty with fellow Marines in Afghanistan helped him realize how fortunate he is and persuaded him to make a difference in his home state of Florida.